RockyNiu/NotesForThinkingInJava4th/README.md

-# PracticeCodesForThinkingInJava4th
+# NotesForThinkingInJava4th
-Practice codes for Thinking In Java(4th) by Bruce Eckel
+Notes for Thinking In Java(4th) by Bruce Eckel

 Not every Java Developer, especially who is switching or switched from other fields/professions, have read the book Thinking In Java words by words.
 However, I bet, the best ones do.